utwente-db/QuestionMark/README.md

 This project can be downloaded for use.
 Please check ```MANUAL.md``` for a roadmap on how to generate the datasets with the desired size and amount of uncertainty.

-This project may be adapted for own use.
-It is planned to release this work under a CC license.
+QuestionMark © 2023 by the University of Twente is licensed under CC BY 4.0 (Attribution 4.0 International).

 ## Contributors
 This project is written by Nikki Zandbergen as part of her M.Sc.
 Computer Science thesis